product-os/docusaurus-builder/README.md

 # Balena Docusaurus Theme

-> Generate clear docs websites for your projects with zero configuration
+> The `create-react-app` version of building docusaurus websites

-This is the official theme for balena docs.
-Websites is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-The repository is host to a customized docusarus theme and it's GitHub action.
+This is the official Docusaurus theme for balena docs.
+[Docusaurus 2](https://docusaurus.io/)is a modern static website generator that we used to generate docs.
+This repository hosts a customized docusarus theme and a docusaurus builder GitHub action.

 The GitHub action parses, prepares and generates documentation when running on a GitHub repository.
+The website that is built by the builder is automatically deployed on Cloudflare Pages for previews.

 ![](https://user-images.githubusercontent.com/22801822/206838272-e3a2990b-4855-4e71-b9da-7270357c2028.png)